Crypto Tax Switzerland: 2024 Guide

 5. Let Koinly crunch the numbers.
 Make a coffee.

-Koinly will calculate your cost basis for each crypto asset like ETH, BTC and more then taxes them accordingly.
-Koinly will calculate each capital gain or loss from your sales, as well as your crypto income and expenses.
+Koinly will calculate your cost basis for each crypto asset like ETH, BTC, and more.
+Koinly will then calculate each capital gain or loss from your sales, as well as your crypto income and expenses.

 6. Ta-da!
 Your data is collected and your full tax report is generated!